skylabrooks/FinishOutNow/docs/01_Getting_Started/Brand_Pitch_Deck.md

 - Appointment setting increases ROI by 3–10x
 - Contractors are happiest when someone else does the follow-up

-E BookGov aligns with all four findings.
+Early Book aligns with all four findings.

 ---